dinomatic/docs.dinomatic.com/content/docs/kemoku/listing-tools.md

 ### Changing Feature Filters

-By default there are 5 rating options: 'New', 'Popular', 'Fast Payouts', 'Mobile Friendly' and 'Good Reputation'.
-You can use a function like the example below to modify the rating options.
-This one removes "Good Reputation" option and renames "Mobile Friendly" to "Mobile Apps.
+By default there are 5 feature options: 'New', 'Popular', 'Fast Payouts', 'Mobile Friendly' and 'Good Reputation'.
+You can use a function like the example below to modify the feature options.
+This one removes the "Good Reputation" option and renames "Mobile Friendly" to "Mobile Apps".

 ```php
 <?php

 function update_listing_filters_features( array $defaults ): array {